24 (Indian TV series): Season 1

 An article in the UK newspaper The Independent stated that it was one of the most expensive TV shows ever produced in India and the first to have a major Bollywood star in the lead.

 The Gulf News praised its production values and writing.

 Rediff awarded the show 3.5/5 stars and stated that "The plotting: Two sisters, a man who's had a plastic surgery, a vicious boss, an airplane bombing, the sinister face of 24.
 What doesn't work?
 The dialogues.
 They're clunky, contrived, filmi and, at times, little more than a tacky translation.
 And this shortcoming ruins some potentially strong scenes or disconnects from the steadily brewing tension.
 While somewhat underwhelmed by the debut episode, I was hooked to the fast-paced, unflinchingly fierce (chopped finger, et al.), action-packed momentum of the second.
 24s premise is such, every episode inches closer to a disclosure.
 It may not have the finish of the original but when you look at the bigger picture, Anil Kapoor's new show is a step in a desperately needed direction."The Telegraph stated "... a big thumbs up to its well-chosen cast.
 Every actor fits perfectly into his or her role, with a special mention for Mandira Bedi's Nikita, Neil Bhoopalam's Aditya and Tisca Chopra's Trisha."

 Season 2

 Anil Kapoor, who was back with Season 2 of 24, received positive feedback from the viewers for his fresh outing.
 The actor was grateful for the critical acclaim he has been getting and makes sure he replies to every tweet that mentions him or 24.
-Critics praised Anil Kapoor, Sikander Kher and Ashish Vidyarthi for their acting skills.
+Critics praised Anil Kapoor, Sikander Kher, Raaghav Chanana and Ashish Vidyarthi for their acting skills.
 Parmita Uniyal of India Today stated "It's dark, it's uncomfortable, it will leave you asking for more".